nimitmk7/knowledge-treasure/Deep Learning/Regularization/Batch normalization.md

 ![[Pasted image 20240520162156.png]]

 ## Role as a Regularization Agent
-The batch norm layer introduces some noise and randomness to the layer inputs.
+The batch norm layer ==introduces some noise and randomness to the layer inputs==.
 This noise comes from the fact that the normalization is based on the mini-batch statistics, which vary from batch to batch.

 This means that the network sees slightly different inputs for each batch, which can prevent it from memorizing the training data and overfitting, thus acting as a form of regularization.